 The Serbian-Orthodox Monastery "Vavedenje Presvete Bogorodice" (eng.
-"Presentation of Holy Virgin Mary") is the only complex of such kind in Belgrade urban area.
+"Presentation of Holy Virgin Mary") is the only complex of such kind in narrow Belgrade urban area.

 Monasteries in Serbia usually comprise of a main church, surrounded by various edifices or houses used by the monks and nuns for living and working.
 The main church of the monastery "Vavedenje" located in Senjak neighbourhood - Savski Venac district, is the Church of the Holy Virgin Mary.